 - “a technique to reduce corrosion of a metal surface by making that surface the cathode of an electrochemical cell” (NACE RP0176).

-- The cathodic protection is the one of the important factor in the performance of the pipeline carrying crude or petroleum products.
+- Cathodic protection is one of the important factors in the performance of the pipeline carrying crude or petroleum products.

-- If the pipeline has to be operated till its designed life with least maintainance activities, Cathodic Protection is the best way to adopt.
+- If the pipeline has to be operated until its designed life with least maintenance activities, Cathodic Protection is the best way to adopt.

-- The pipeline with a minimum care can lead to leaks, ruptures etc, which effects the supply and other contract terms, which results in loss of crude or product, demand, money, time etc..
+- The pipeline with minimum care can lead to leaks, ruptures, etc, which affects the supply and other contract terms, which results in loss of crude or product, demand, money, time, etc..

 - The main motto behind the Cathodic protection is “prevention is better than cure”.

-- Its better to design and install a perfect cathodic protection rather opting a complex and un-predictable maintenance schedules.
+- It’s better to design and install perfect cathodic protection rather than opting a complex and un-predictable maintenance schedules.

-- The name itself implies that the steel is of two phase structure.
+- The name itself implies that the steel is of a two-phase structure.

 - The figure-1 shows the structure of Duplex steel.